wagtail/nextjs-loves-wagtail/README.md

         FieldPanel('intro'),
         FieldPanel('body'),
     ]

+    # Only allow this page to be created beneath a BlogIndexPage.
+    parent_page_types = ["blog.BlogIndexPage"]
 ```

 In the model above, we import `index` as this makes the model searchable.
 You can then list fields that you want to be searchable for the user.